Dominic Jones: Masturbation video incident and criminal sexual conduct conviction

 In July 2007, Jones allegedly appeared on videotape masturbating on an unconscious female teenager along with two other males.
 He was acquitted of rape and eventually convicted of felony sexual conduct.
 In July 2009, an appeals court upheld Jones' conviction, but reduced his four year prison sentence, which was even higher than the usual recommended guidelines the felony, to time he already served.

 Otterbein College

 After serving one year in a Hennepin County workhouse, Jones enrolled at Otterbein College, where he was given a chance to join the football program.
 Jones earned first team All-America, All-Region, and All-Ohio Athletic Conference in his lone season with the Cardinals.

 Professional career

 Cleveland Gladiators

-Jones was assigned to the Cleveland Gladiators on October 20, 2011.
+Jones joined the Cleveland Gladiators of the Arena Football League on October 20, 2011.

 Orlando Predators

 Jones signed with the Orlando Predators on November 5, 2012.
 He returned 88 kicks for 1,751 yards and four touchdowns during the 2013 season, earning Second Team All-Arena honors as a kick returner.